Indian Penal Code: Adultery – Section 497

+"Whoever has sexual intercourse with a person who is and whom he knows or has reason to believe to be the wife of another man, without the consent or connivance of that man, such sexual intercourse not amounting to the offence of rape, is guilty of the offence of adultery, and shall be punished with imprisonment of either description for a term which may extend to five years, or with fine, or with both.
+In such case the wife shall not be punishable as an abettor."

-The Section 497 of the Indian Penal Code has been criticised on the one hand for allegedly treating women as the private property of her husband, and on the other hand for giving women complete protection against punishment for adultery.
+Section 497 of the Indian Penal Code has been criticised on the one hand for allegedly treating women as the private property of her husband, and on the other hand for giving women complete protection against punishment for adultery.
+Another criticism was that it allowed the state to overreach into its citizens' personal sphere by criminalising voluntary sexual intercourse.
+Therefore, another major concern was the right to sexual privacy.

 This section was unanimously struck down on 27 September 2018 by a five-judge bench of the Supreme Court in case of Joseph Shine v.
 Union of India as being unconstitutional and demeaning to the dignity of women.
 Adultery continues to be a ground for seeking divorce in a Civil Court, but is no longer a criminal offence in India.

 Adultery was omitted under Bharatiya Nyaya Sanhita in 2024.
 However, BNS retains the essence of Section 498 from the IPC (Clause 84), which penalizes a man for enticing another man's wife to engage in intercourse with any person.

 Death penalty

 Sections 120B (criminal conspiracy), 121 (war against the Government of India), 132 (mutiny), 194 (false evidence to procure conviction for a capital offence), 302, 303 (murder, has been declared unconstitutional in the case of Mittu Singh vs State of Punjab), 305 (abetting suicide), 364A (kidnapping for ransom), 396 (dacoity with murder), 376A (rape), 376AB (rape on woman under twelve years of age), 376DB (gang rape on woman under twelve years of age), and 376E (repeat offender) have the death penalty as a maximum allowable punishment.
 There is ongoing debate about abolishing capital punishment.